A stable-compact method for qualitative properties of semilinear elliptic equations: The stable-compact method

 \section{The stable-compact method}

 As noted in the introduction, many of the above proofs follow what we term the ``stable-compact method.''
 Here, we clarify this approach by systematically examining our arguments through this lens.

-The method relies on a decomposition of the domain into two parts, stable and compact, where solutions enjoy some form of stability and compactness, respectively.
-We note that the decomposition is far from unique; for example, one can modify the division in a region compactly contained in $\Omega$ without disrupting the argument.
+The method relies on a decomposition of the domain into two parts, stable and compact.
+These terms refer to solutions, not to the parts themselves.
+In particular, the compact part is not necessarily (pre)compact as a subset of $\R^d$.
+Rather, solutions on that part enjoy certain compactness properties, and similarly for the stable part. \footnote{\,``Compactiferous'' might be a more precise term for the compact part, in the sense that it is compact-bearing, not necessarily compact itself.} We note that the decomposition is far from unique; for example, one can modify the division in a region compactly contained in $\Omega$ without disrupting the argument.

 The precise forms of stability and compactness vary with the application.
-Generally, on the stable part we show that solutions are sufficiently close to a linearly stable function to obey a maximum principle.
+On the stable part, solutions and certain transformations thereof lie near a linearly stable profile.
+It follows that associated linear operators obey a maximum principle, which allows us to compare solutions and their transformations.
 On the compact part, we deform one solution via a one-parameter family of transformations and compare it with another.
 Compactness, which depends on the deformation, allows us to contradict the strong maximum principle unless uniqueness holds.
+As in the moving plane method, this approach yields other qualitative properties as well.